 If you switch from low season too high season, there will be a charge for the difference.
 Rescheduling within 30 days may incur a charge, so the more notice you give us, the better.

-For example, if you book a safari for December 2020 and there is a second coronavirus spike 3 months prior to your trip, resulting in a travel ban, you can rebook your safari for an appropriate date up to December 2021, free of charge.
+For example, if you book a safari for February 2021 and there is a coronavirus spike where you are prior to the trip, resulting in travel restrictions, you can rebook your safari with us for an appropriate date up to February 2022, free of charge.

 Keeping you Safe on Safari

-There are a wealth of health and safety procedures in place to keep you safe whilst travelling through the airport, at your hotel and out on safari.
+There are a wealth of health and safety procedures in place to keep you safe whilst travelling through the airport, at your hotel, on light aircraft bush flights and out on safari.
 We will brief you on these procedures before you go, to keep you and your family safe and informed.

-To further keep you safe, you will be in small camps outside in the wilderness, located away from the hustle and bustle of the world, especially so on our privately guided safaris.
+To further keep you safe don't forget that on safari you will be in small camps, outside, in the wilderness, located away from the hustle and bustle of the world, especially so on our privately guided safaris.

 For more information on our coronavirus safety procedures, be sure to download our COVID-19 Safety on Safari guide.

 Many of our partners are offering rock bottom low seasons prices for the rest of 2020 and into 2021.
 It's never too early to plan for your dream, luxury safari experience with Kusini Safaris.

 * This information was correct at the time of writing November, 2020.
 With such an ever changing situation please check back here and contact us directly for the latest.

 For additional information on the latest updates concerning the COVID-19 situation in Tanzania and elsewhere: